 As noted above prior to the adaptation of COMAR 14.09.09.02 filing requirements were interpreted liberally.
 See Dove v.
 Montgomery Co.
 Educ., 178 Md.
 App.
-702, 716 (2008).
+702, 716

+(2008).
 Appellant testified at the Commission hearing that she reported her back condition to Dr. Bethea.
-However, there is no mention of Appellant's back condition in Dr. Bethea's report.
-Maryland's regulatory code makes it mandatory that claimants in Workers' Compensation claims "[p]rior to filing an Issues Form raising permanent disability, the [claimant] filing the issue shall have obtained a written evaluation of permanent impairment prepared by a physician."
+However, no mention of Appellant's back condition is made in Dr. Bethea's report.
+COMAR 14.09.09.02 makes it mandatory that claimants in Workers' Compensation claims "[p]rior to filing an Issues Form raising permanent disability, the [claimant] filing the issue shall have obtained a written evaluation of permanent impairment prepared by a physician."
 COMAR 14.09.09.02 (B).
-Although COMAR 14.09.09.02 (B) did not exist when this Court decided Dove, it is impossible to interpret the strict requirement in COMAR 14.09.09.02 (B) in Appellant's favor.
+Although COMAR 14.09.09.02 (B) did not exist when this Court decided Dove, before a recent development in the common law of this State, it would have been impossible to interpret the strict requirement in COMAR 14.09.09.02 (B) in Appellant's favor.
 The regulation makes it clear that prior to a claimant filing an Issues Form the claimant must obtain a "written evaluation" citing to the permanent impairment from the claimant's physician.